7 Ways to Overcome Writer’s Block for Songwriters

 Check out this video of songs that use samples from other songs for an idea of how you can make the same sound work in different styles.

 In a DAW, you can compose, play around with effects, edit, and easily rearrange and remix your work as you go.
-And although this sounds expensive, it’s available no matter what your budget is—there are tons of free or low-cost DAWs to get started with.
+And although this sounds expensive, you don’t have to have a lot of money—there are tons of free or cheap DAWs to get started with.

 Co-writing a song can be a brilliant way to hold yourself accountable and play off the creativity of others.
 You can get together with one or more people and have a session where you write a song.
 The goal is to leave the session with the song written.
 Of course, some people want to do the work all on their own, and that’s okay—keep in mind that this could be a great way to get back in the mode of creating things again, and you might leave with some good ideas for a piece of your own music.